How To Fix Duck Feet: 10 Exercises To Improve Posture

 Marches

 March in place for 10 seconds.
 Keep your eyes straight ahead.
-At the end of the time, look down at your feet and observe the position they are in.
+At the end of the time, look down at your feet and observe their position.

 Walk the Line